Green Season Safaris in Africa

 Firstly, November, and again from mid January to March are some of the best months to visit the Kalahari desert and Makgadikgadi pans in Botswana with the annual migration of zebra and wildebeest to and from these areas.

-More mundanely nearly all Botswana camps participate in green season pricing.
+But, more mundanely nearly all Botswana camps participate in Green Season pricing.
 This means that the price of the camps can be a fraction of the peak season.
 If the very high cost of a Botswana safari in July or August brings on a panic attack, this is the way to see the beauty of the Okavango Delta.
 Without having to pawn Granny’s jewellery collection…